| || || || || || || |

 |Ideal Cut ||Shallow Cut ||Deep Cut |

 Many people confuse cut with the shape of a diamond.
 The shape you select is a matter of individual taste, and today the skill and imagination of the craftsmen only limit your choice.
 It is their efforts during every stage of the fashioning process that reflects the maximum amount of light back to the eye.
-Most round, brilliant-cut or fancy-shaped diamonds possess 58 carefully angled flat surfaces, called facets.
-It is the precision of each facet's placement that will affect the amount of fire, brilliance and ultimate beauty of your Diamond.
+Most round brilliant cut and fancy cuts such as cushion cut, princess cut, and emerald cut possess 58 carefully angled flat surfaces, called facets.
+It is the precision of each facet's placement that will affect the amount of fire, brilliance and ultimate beauty of your diamond.

 When a diamond is cut to good proportions, light is reflected from one facet to another and then dispersed through the crown, or the top of the stone.
 If the cut of the diamond is too deep, some light escapes through the opposite side of the pavilion, or bottom.
 If the cut is too shallow, light escapes through the pavilion before it can be reflected.